The Flys (American band)

 Around 2007, the band recruited actor/musician Jordan Lawson to play bass, Rob Jones to play drums, and George Castells to play guitar.
-In 2008 they announced on their MySpace page that they had returned with an iTunes single (a cover of the Beatles' "Hey Jude") along with a remake of their biggest hit, entitled "Got You Where I Want You 2008."
+In 2008, they announced on their MySpace page that they had returned with an iTunes single (a cover of the Beatles' "Hey Jude") along with a remake of their biggest hit, entitled "Got You Where I Want You 2008."
 The Flys toured many times during the band's lifespan, opening for other well known groups.
 After their last tour, the band went on hiatus.

+In August and September 2024, Adam Paskowitz and Josh Paskowitz revived the Flys in 2024 for performances at the Big Kahuna Concert For A Cause and the Rhythm & Resin Festival in California.